qingwei91/qingwei91.github.io/src/pages/higher-fix/index.md

 * Higher Kinded type (HKT)
 * Fix point type

-Fix point type is a structure to describe recursive data in a generic way, ie. it's capable to describe any recursive data structure, and by abstracting over recursive data structure, we can define generic operation that works on any recursive data structure.
+Fix point type is a type that describes recursive data in a generic way.
+By abstracting over recursive data structure, we can define generic operation that works on any recursive data structure.

-Resource for HKT and Fix point type
+To learn more about HKT and Fix point type, check these links

 * [Typelevel blogs for HKT](https://typelevel.org/blog/2016/08/21/hkts-moving-forward.html)
 * [Rob Norris's awesome video about Fix Point Type and more](https://www.youtube.com/watch?v=7xSfLPD6tiQ)
 * [Recursion Schemes in Scala](https://free.cofree.io/2017/11/13/recursion/)

-## Credit

-I learn most of the techniques described here from [Xenomorph](https://github.com/nuttycom/xenomorph) by Nuttycom, I find it interesting and thought would be good to write it down.

-Thanks Nuttycomb for sharing his idea with the open source world!
-I also wish to thanks my coworker [Olivier](https://github.com/Baccata/) for introducing the idea of recursion scheme to me.

 ## Setup

-All code snippets can be run in [ammonite-repl](https://ammonite.io), for ADT, you need to enclose them in curly brace like `{ ...adt definiteion }` before pasting to ammonite repl.
+All code snippets can be run in [ammonite-repl](https://ammonite.io), for ADT definition, you need to enclose them in curly brace like `{ ...adt definiteion }` before pasting to ammonite repl.

 ## What this post is about?

-For the impatient, all code in this post can be found [here](https://gist.github.com/qingwei91/8079d8c731d352259e2d6334b2135300)
+All code in this post can be found [here](https://gist.github.com/qingwei91/8079d8c731d352259e2d6334b2135300)

 This post aims to document how to retain type information of Generalized Algebraic Data Type (GADT) with Fix point type.
-I will illustrate it by refactoring a GADT with recursion into another GADT without recursion, and implement `catamorphism` method for it.
+I will illustrate by refactoring a GADT with direct recursion into another GADT without recursion, and implement `catamorphism` method for it.

-This technique can be useful when the type param of your original recursive GADT is determined recursively.
-It might not makes sense so far, I suggest to carry on reading :)
+This technique can be useful when the type param of your original recursive GADT needs to be propagated through the layers of your recursive data structure.
+It might not makes sense now, I suggest carry on reading :)

-The following code snippet shows a GADT that describes Querying recursive data (eg. JSON).
-It is super simple, it can only query String or Boolean by path, but we can add things like QueryByWithCondition later.
+The following code snippet shows a GADT that describes how to query a recursive data (eg. JSON).
+It is super simple, it can only query String or Boolean by path, but we can add things like QueryByWithCondition later (not in the scope of this article).

 ```scala